 Eventually those Gillian start to regain part of their intelligence and actually shrink in size, though they remain much larger than a normal human.
 These cunning beasts are known as Adjuchas.
 These creatures are animalistic and very visually similar to their original Hollow form although usually more evolved and refined.

 Beyond even Adjuchas, those that have truly mastered the broken minds in their soul are the Vasto Lordes.
 These are very humanoid Hollows and are vastly more powerful than the Adjuchas before them.
 Hollows that reach this stage are the rarest of the rare, as a Hollow typically stops evolving if they are even partially devoured.
 Note that on Bleach Gotei, Vasto Lordes are the product of considerable character development and are considered a Prestige Class.
-To this end, this is not a state that a new character can achieve, and must be requested.
+To this end, this is not a state that a new character can achieve, and must be earned through storytelling and awarded by the Game Master.

 These creatures are very much human, aside from a few traits: They still possess that mask fragment, a Hollow Hole, and a very prominent Aspect of Death.
 Otherwise they are entirely human and even possess a Zanpakutō which represents their sealed away Hollow nature, similar to but distinct from a Shinigami.